 Do parents/carers need to know we are accessing your services?

 If you are under the age of 13 we will need consent from your parent/carer for you to access Allsorts’ youth services outside of a school setting.
 This means they will need to either fill out the referral form with or for you, or they will need to be aware that you are being referred to Allsorts.

 If you are age 13+ and your parent/carer is not aware, we will talk through your reasons for accessing Allsorts without parent/carer awareness and see if this is something that would be important and beneficial to you.
 The decisions are made on a case by case basis and in collaboration with you.

 Who can come to Allsorts?

-Anyone based in Sussex from the age of 5 to 25 who is LGBT+ or exploring their sexual orientation and/or gender identity can come along to Allsorts.
+Anyone based in Sussex from the age of 5 to 25 who is LGBT+ or exploring their sexual orientation and/or gender identity can access Allsorts one-to-one support, and we provide youth groups and activities for ages 5 to 21.
 Many children and young people who come to Allsorts are not sure about who they are attracted to or what their gender identity is and it is really important to us that if you are exploring that you know you are welcome too!

 We also know that some trans young people are straight and don’t feel connected to the LGB aspect of Allsorts but use our services for support relating to their gender identity.

 What help will there be for me to settle in?

 Quite often young people feel anxious about attending a new group with other young people.
 However, Allsorts staff and volunteers have lots of experience helping new young people relax and settle into our groups and activities.